beermix/SportsDevil-Chrome-Extension/README.md

 ----------
 You can fork the repo, do your code changes and make a pull request.
 If it adds a functionality or fix an issue the code will be merged after a review.
 If the problem is on the SportsDevil side, you can also contribute to the [SportsDevil public Repository](https://github.com/al101/SportsDevil-Fixes).

-Why isn't it on a repository or on the Chrome WebStore?
+Why not on a repository or Chrome WebStore?
 ----------
 I'll take care of this later.